Anti-de Sitter $\to$ de Sitter transition driven by Casimir forces and mitigating tensions in cosmological parameters

 corresponds to the Casimir energy, and where the sum goes over all 5D states in the spectrum, $N_i$ is the number of degrees of freedom of the $i$-th particle, $s_i = 0 \, (1)$ for bosons (fermions), and the factor $(r/R)^2$ comes from the rescaling of the 4D metric in the transformation to the Einstein frame~\cite{Anchordoqui:2023etp}.
-The Casimir energy density for a particle of mass $m$ (with periodic boundary conditions) is given by
+The Casimir energy density for a particle of mass $m$ is given by